Midpoint circle algorithm

 The algorithm has already been explained to a large extent, but there are further optimizations.

-The new presented method[4] gets along with only 5 arithmetic operations per step (for 8 pixels) and is thus just for low-performate systems best suitable.
+The new presented method[4] gets along with only 5 arithmetic operations per step (for 8 pixels) and is thus best suitable for low-performate systems.
 In the "if" operation, only the sign is checked (positive?
 Yes or No) and there is a variable assignment, which is also not considered an arithmetic operation.
 The initialization in the first line (shifting by 4 bits to the right) is only due to beauty and not really necessary.

 So we get countable operations within main-loop: